-In this second post on the Exposure Assessment topic we start from the end!
+In this second post on the Exposure Assessment topic we’ll start from the end!

-We have just put into production, within our OSINT & Cyber Threat Intelligence SATAYO platform, an internal search engine that aims to simplify the research of evidences within the platform itself.
-This is a development that has been particularly requested by those organizations that are monitored within the platform and that manage a large number of internet domains.
+We’ve just put into production, within our OSINT & Cyber Threat Intelligence SATAYO platform, an internal search engine that aims to simplify the search for evidence within the platform itself.
+This is a development that has been particularly requested by those organizations which are monitored within the platform and which manage a large number of internet domains.

 The phrase that best describes the goal of our platform is: